Detachment2702/books-accelerate/accelerate/week02.md

 ### broad findings

-- High performaing organizations will accelerate:
+- High performing organizations will accelerate:
   - delivery of goods and services
   - engagement with the market
   - anticipate reulatory and compliance issues